Gamma rays as leptonic portals to energetic neutrinos: a new Monte Carlo approach: Extreme EM processes in CRPropa

 The interaction rates shown in Fig.~\ref{fig:intRatesCosmo} of the main text are computed using the standard CRPropa procedure\footnote{The codes where the tables are computed are at the specific branch, \href{https://github.com/GDMarco/CRPropa3-data/tree/EMCascadePlugins}{\texttt{EMCascadePlugins}}, forked from the official \texttt{CRPropa3-data} repository.
 The tables are computed for gamma rays or electron energies up to $10^{26} \; \text{eV}$.}.
 The only exception is that the generation of secondary charged pions uses the inelasticities from the MUNHECA code~\cite{esmaeili2024neutrinos}.

 For charged pion pair production, the Born-approximated cross section is employed, neglecting any other possible strong-interaction modifications~\cite{aihara1986pion,ji1990perturbative,diehl2002handbag}.
 The cross-section profiles for the interactions reported in Sec.~\ref{interactionSubSec} are shown in Fig.~\ref{fig:EMallCS}.
 The cross section for the $q\bar{q}$ production is estimated by simulating various photon-photon collisions with PYTHIA~\cite{helenius2018photon}\footnote{In these event generations, photons are treated as \textit{unresolved}, keeping active hard QCD processes.
 Final states include light quark pairs as well as $b\bar{b}$ and $c\bar{c}$ production channels.}.
+The cross section for $K^{+}K^{-}$ production is computed with the same Born-approximation employed for charged pions.
+These latter two processes are not included in our work.